AXSM ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of July 12, 2022 in the Class Action Filed on Behalf of Axsome Therapeutics, Inc. Shareholders

-NEW YORK , June 28, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Axsome Therapeutics, Inc. (NASDAQ: AXSM) alleging that the Company violated federal securities laws.
+NEW YORK, July 5, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Axsome Therapeutics, Inc. (NASDAQ: AXSM) alleging that the Company violated federal securities laws.

 Class Period: December 30, 2019 to April 22, 2022